chase/vim-ansible-yaml/README.md

 		indent/ansible.vim

 ## Thanks
-A huge thanks to [Igor Vergeichik](mailto:iverg@mail.ru) and [Nikolai Weibull](now@bitwi.se) for their work on the YAML syntax that this bundle uses.
+A huge thanks to [Igor Vergeichik](mailto:iverg@mail.ru) and [Nikolai Weibull](https://github.com/now) for their work on the YAML syntax that this bundle uses.
-Also, thank you, [Armin Ronacher](armin.ronacher@active-4.com), for the simple and effective Jinja syntax.
+Also, thank you, [Armin Ronacher](https://github.com/mitsuhiko), for the simple and effective Jinja syntax file.